 Irritating symptoms like dry, red, or watery eyes are often due to the season's cool and harsh winds.
 The colder the air, the stiffer and thicker the eyes’ tear oils (meibum) become.
 Because thicker meibum doesn't spread as evenly over the surface of the eyes, the tears can’t offer sufficient protection and moisture.

-Westfarms Eye Associates, PC Eye Clinic and Sunglasses, Eye Protection and Fall Fashion in Farmington, Connecticut
+Dr. Jenkins & Associates Eye Clinic and Sunglasses, Eye Protection and Fall Fashion in Newington, Connecticut

 Exposing your eyes to the sun’s harmful ultraviolet (UV) rays is problematic year-round, as it can result in serious eye diseases, such as cataracts and macular degeneration.
 That’s why it’s important to wear 100% UV-blocking sunglasses anytime you're outdoors, no matter the season.